Wage Insurance

 What it is:

-Unlike traditional unemployment insurance, which pays benefits only while workers are jobless (and thus creates incentives to remain unemployed), wage insurance pays a subsidy proportional to the earnings decline a worker experiences upon taking a new, lower-paying job.
+Wage insurance is a temporary income supplement paid to displaced workers who accept reemployment at lower pay, bridging the gap between their old and new wages.
+Unlike traditional unemployment insurance, which pays benefits only while workers are jobless and thus creates incentives to remain unemployed, wage insurance pays a subsidy proportional to the earnings decline a worker experiences upon taking a new, lower-paying job.

 If transformative AI displaces workers across a wide range of occupations and skill levels, traditional retraining programs may be insufficient for many affected workers, particularly those in mid-to-late career for whom multi-year reskilling is impractical.
 Wage insurance offers a complementary approach: rather than asking a 55-year-old accountant to retrain as a software engineer, it subsidizes her transition into a related but lower-paying role where her existing skills retain partial value.